sky11fca/Operating_Systems_-2025-/README.md

 This is the official repo of Operating System laboratory solutions and tests.
-For the session, another link will be provided with a dumbed down explaination of the courses and some examples of solutions
+For the session, another link will be provided with a dumbed down explaination of the courses and some examples of test questions

 (IMPORTANT)